Gideon-D-Adeti/odin-recipes/README.md

 ## Skills Demonstrated

 Upon completion, this project will demonstrate my ability to:
-1. Create a simple and functional website using HTML
+1. Create a simple and functional website using HTML and CSS.